simdutf/simdutf/README.md

 Advanced users may use the `last_chunk_options` parameter to use either a strict approach, where precise padding must be used or an error is generated, or the stop_before_partial option which simply discards leftover base64 characters when the padding is not appropriate.
+The stop_before_partial option might be useful for streaming: given a stream of base64 characters over the network, you may want to be able to decode them without first waiting for the whole stream to come in.

 The specification of our base64 functions is as follows: